 If you have your driver’s licence, you know what K53 is right?
 I am so glad I did it all those years ago, because I definitely do a pre-inspection trip every single time before I drive.
 NOT.
 Who uses that stuff?
 It’s like memorising math formulas and knowing algebra, when do we ever need to know that stuff?
 Now babies, toddler and kids, that is a practical course that needs to happen!
-We should have to write an exam before we have kids, because kids, they are an education.
-I however feel that I am way ahead of the pack on this one.
-I actually may write to somebody, somewhere to tell them that I have my own K53 Pre-trip inspection checklist for TODDLERS.
-They may see the value in it and pay me a lot of money to co-ordinate this course. lol.
-Maybe we could call it the T53…T for toddler?
-How clever am I!
+We should have to write an exam before we have kids, because kids, they are an education!

-- Lastly before I leave, I ensure that the pool gate is shut.
-Another post for another day. 🙁
+Lastly before I leave, I ensure that the pool gate is shut.
+You can read about our close callHERE.

-So, do you have any kids/nieces/nephews who could use such a ‘checklist?
+So, do you have any toddlers/nieces/nephews who could use such a ‘checklist?
 Do you have anything to add to my ever-growing list?

 PS If you enjoy my posts, please feel free to share them 😉 Also make sure you’re following me on Instagram and Facebook.
 It’s the right thing to do!